Exploring Alberobello Trulli & Their Spellbinding Symbols

 Shelley, a former primary school teacher with a law degree, and her husband Lars co-own Lifejourney4two.
 Their adventure began in Perth, Australia, and has since taken them through Europe and Africa in motorhomes and bush campers.
 Shelley's travel guides combine practical advice with engaging stories, mirroring their shift from 'One Day' to 'Day One'.
 Together, they aim to inspire others to embark on their own travel dreams.

-2 thoughts on “The Spellbinding Alberobello Trulli in Italy”
+2 thoughts on “Exploring Alberobello Trulli & Their Spellbinding Symbols”

 1. I’ve always been intrigued by the Trulli Houses.
 However I knew little before and I didn’t realise the sheer volume of houses there was.
 Not that there are still 1300 inhabitants- wow.
 Beautiful blog too, your photos are great.
 I hope to make it down to this part of Italy at some time.